uber/build-changelog/README.md

 This defaults to `CHANGELOG`.
 You can specify a different filename to read and write the CHANGELOG to.

+#### `options.dateFormat`

+This defaults to `yyyy-MM-dd`.
+You can specify your own date formatter that will be used to generate a timestamp in the header line of the changelog sections.

+Any formatting string from [date-format][date-format] is valid

 ### `var changelog = parseChangelog(text)`

 ```ocaml